call us today

 With the laws constantly changing, many people are buying and selling substances unaware that these items are now banned as “synthetic drugs.”
 Lack of knowledge of the law is not a defense to a charge for possessing synthetic drugs.

 Being charged with possession of synthetic drugs in Florida can be a harrowing, overwhelming experience.
-The qualified synthetic drug defense lawyers of the Galigani Law Firm in Gainesville have approximately 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to help your situation.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law and is experienced in all areas of criminal defense, including charges of possessing synthetic drugs.
+The qualified Alachua County synthetic drug attorneys of the Galigani Law Firm have approximately 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to help your situation.

 If you have been arrested and charged with possession of synthetic drugs in Alachua County, Gilchrist County, Columbia County, Baker County, Bradford County, Marion County, Levy County, or Union County, put the many years of experience and criminal defense specialization of the Galigani Law Firm on your case.
+We will have an experienced Gainesville drug defense attorney to sit with you and explain all your legal options.
 Your first consultation concerning your Gainesville Synthetic Drugs case with Galigani Law Firm is free, so call (352) 375-0812 to schedule your appointment today.

 Florida is continually adding new drugs to the list of banned substances.
 Synthetic drugs have repeatedly been targeted for crackdowns and new laws over the past few years.

 For example, in June 2014, House Bill 697 banned six new synthetic drugs.
 In addition, the Attorney General can issue executive orders temporarily banning new synthetic drugs.